Music Therapy at NCMS

 How Can I Get Involved?

-Contact our main office to talk with our staff to see if Music Therapy is right for you.
+Contact our main office or email our Music Therapist at firstname.lastname@example.org to talk with our staff to see if Music Therapy is right for you.
 Then schedule a 1 hour consultation with a music therapist.
 The cost of the consultation is $99.
 After this consultation, our MT-BC will design a specific curriculum to fit your needs and goals.
 Most clients choose one of the following instructional formats: